neverinfamous/sqlite-mcp-server/README.md

 ## Database Configuration

-The SQLite MCP Server provides flexible database configuration options:
+The SQLite MCP Server provides flexible database configuration with **automatic database creation** - no manual setup required!

+### **🚀 Zero-Configuration Start**
+The server automatically creates and manages a persistent SQLite database:
+- **Auto-creates** `database.db` in your project root if none exists
+- **Persists all data** between sessions and MCP tool calls
+- **Works immediately** - no database setup or file creation needed
+- **Connects to existing databases** - works with any SQLite file you specify

 ### Quick Start Options